DavidSorge/toi_archive/README.md

 # toi_archive

-This is a container for the Times of India archive from ProQuest, with a utility module to ease lookup of toi articles.
+This is a container for the Times of India archive from ProQuest, with a utility module to make it easy to lookup toi articles.
 The underlying data is not posted online for copyright reasons.

+To make this utility functional, you'll need to place the TXT/, PDF/, and TOI_Metadata.zip files from the proquest archive in the toi_archive folder.
+The .gitignore file is set up to prevent uploads of these files.

 The lookup utility is 'toidisplay.py'